dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

                     --endpoints https://127.0.0.1:2379 cluster-health
 ```

+Run either of the commands above as root on one of your Kubernetes nodes that is running etcd.
 The first method runs etcdctl on the Kubernetes node.
-The second method runs etcdctl on the container.
+The second method runs etcdctl on the etcd container.
 Both use the same etcd cluster.

 ## Adding a new worker node